fgfg163/lua-pack/README.md

 # lua-pack

-lua-pack is a module bundler for lua.
+lua-pack is a module bundler for lua 5.2.

 run
 ```